ahmedcodein/tictactoe/README.md

 These sub-phases is desicribed in the following subsections.
 One can think of the subsequent discriptions as a detailed path as to how each of the 5 requirements presented in the previous section is to be trasformed into a tangable object, i.e the game website.

-==During the execution phase of this project, the author deviated a bit from the presented plan in this section.
+**During the execution phase of this project, the author deviated a bit from the presented plan in this section.
 The pivot is related to converting the confirm method when a user presses the reset button to a modal dialog box.
 As such, the following subsections does not cover this issue since it was not part of the planning.
-However, the author provides some details on this in the feature section of this report==.
+However, the author provides some details on this in the feature section of this report**.

 #### 2.4.1.
 Wireframes